-- EC § 32280 et seq.
-School Safety Plan: Each school has an adopted safety plan which includes policies against discrimination and harassment.
-Safety plans are available upon request at each school site. - EC § 32390 Fingerprint Program: DISTRICT may offer a fingerprint program for all students enrolled in kindergarten or newly enrolled in the district.
-Each parent or guardian will be informed of any such program when the student enrolls.
-Parents or guardians must consent in writing to enroll their students in this program and must pay the applicable fee. - EC § 35178.4 School Accreditation: The District is required to notify each parent or guardian of a pupil in a school that has lost its accreditation status and the potential consequences of the school's loss of status, in writing or by posting the information on the District's Internet Website. - EC § 35182.5 Electronic Products Or Services That Disseminate Advertising: If the District enters into a contract for electronic products or services that requires the dissemination of advertising to students, the district must provide written notice to the parents or guardians of the students that the advertising will be used in the classroom or other learning centers. - EC § 35183 Dress Code: The district is authorized to adopt a dress code that would prohibit the wearing of "gang-related clothing."
+EC § 32280 et seq. - School Safety Plan: Each school has an adopted safety plan which includes policies against discrimination and harassment.
+Safety plans are available upon request at each school site.

+EC § 32390 - Fingerprint Program: The District may offer a fingerprint program for all students newly enrolled in the district or annually.
+Each parent or guardian will be informed of any such program when the student enrolls, and annually, of the availability of the program.
+Parents or guardians must consent in writing to enroll their students in this program and must pay the applicable fee.

+EC § 35178.4 - School Accreditation: The District is required to notify each parent or guardian of a pupil in a school that has lost its accreditation status and the potential consequences of the school's loss of status, in writing or by posting the information on the District's Internet Website.

+EC § 35182.5 - Electronic Products Or Services That Disseminate Advertising: If the District enters into a contract for electronic products or services that requires the dissemination of advertising to students, the district must provide written notice to the parents or guardians of the students that the advertising will be used in the classroom or other learning centers.

+EC § 35183 - Dress Code: The district is authorized to adopt a dress code that would prohibit the wearing of "gang-related clothing."
 The school district is also authorized to adopt a dress code policy that would require students to wear a school-wide uniform.
-Notice of the adoption of a district dress code or required uniforms will be given to parents at least six months prior to such adoption along with notice of the availability of resources to assist economically disadvantaged students. - EC § 35186 Williams Complaint Policy & Procedures: Requires school districts to use a modified uniform complaint process to help identify and resolve deficiencies related to instructional materials, emergency or urgent facilities conditions that pose a threat to the health and safety of pupils or staff, teacher vacancy or misassignment, and intensive instruction and services provided to pupils who have not passed one or both parts of the high school exit examination after 12th grade.
+Notice of the adoption of a district dress code or required uniforms will be given to parents at least six months prior to such adoption along with notice of the availability of resources to assist economically disadvantaged students.

+EC § 35186 - Williams Complaint Policy & Procedures: Requires school districts to use a modified uniform complaint process to help identify and resolve deficiencies related to instructional materials, emergency or urgent facilities conditions that pose a threat to the health and safety of pupils or staff, teacher vacancy or misassignment, and intensive instruction and services provided to pupils who have not passed one or both parts of the high school exit examination after 12th grade.
 Notice of the complaint process and the location at which to obtain a complaint form shall be posted in classrooms.
-Complaints may be filed anonymously. - EC § 35256 School Accountability Report Card: A hard copy of the annual School Accountability Report Card will be provided, upon request, on or before February 1 of each school year. - EC § 35291 Student Discipline: Rules pertaining to student discipline, including those which govern suspension or expulsion, are available from the building principal.
-They are also communicated to all students every year. - EC § 39831.5 School Bus and Passenger Safety: Requires school districts to provide bus safety regulations to all new students in pre- kindergarten, kindergarten and first through sixth grade inclusive who were not previously transported by school bus.
+Complaints may be filed anonymously.

+EC § 35256 - School Accountability Report Card: A hard copy of the annual School Accountability Report Card will be provided, upon request, on or before February 1 of each school year.
+The school site's School Accountability Report cards can be found in the office of each school or online at www.husd.net.

+EC § 35291 - Student Discipline: Rules pertaining to student discipline, including those which govern suspension or expulsion, are available from the building principal.
+They are also communicated to all students every year.

+EC § 39831.5 - School Bus and Passenger Safety: Requires school districts to provide bus safety regulations to all new students in pre- kindergarten, kindergarten and first through sixth grade inclusive who were not previously transported by school bus.
 The bus safety regulations shall include: a list of school bus stops near each pupil's home, general rules of conduct at school bus loading zones, red light crossing instructions, school bus danger zone, and walking to and from school bus stops.